 Investors in common stock look for a higher return than providers of debt finance due to the risk involved.
 Their return comes from the profits of the business after interest payments have been deducted and lenders have been paid.
 Ultimately, in the event of a bankruptcy, the investors are the last to be paid out.
 Consequently their return and therefore the cost of equity will be higher as a result.

 Unlike the calculation for the cost of debt finance, the cost of equity cannot be based on a predetermined interest payment, as investors are not guaranteed a set return over a specified term.

-As previously stated, the cost of obtaining equity investment in a business results from having to relinquish a percentage of the profits to an outside investor.
-The investor will receive a return on their investment by way of dividends from the business, and by gains they make when they sell their investment.
+As previously stated, the cost of obtaining investment in a business results from having to relinquish a percentage of the profits to an outside investor.
+The investor will receive a return on their investment by way of dividends from the business.
+Additionally they might also make gains when they sell their investment.

-Most startup businesses have insufficient free cash flow to consider paying dividends in the early stages of growth, and therefore the investor will seek their return by aiming to sell their shares when the business is disposed of.
+Most startup businesses have insufficient free cash flow to consider paying dividends in the early stages of growth.
+Consequently the investor will seek their return by aiming to sell their shares when the business is disposed of.

-In these circumstances, the cost of equity can be simplified by using the compound annual growth rate (CAGR) formula, which can be stated as follows:
+In these circumstances the cost of equity can be simplified by using the compound annual growth rate (CAGR) formula.
+The formula can be stated as follows:

 FV = Future value = Value of investment at disposal

 n = Number of years to disposal